sjamcsclub/Advanced-CS-Club-Materials/README.md

-# Advanced-CS-Club-Materials
+# ROOM-B-CS-Club-Materials
-Materials for Advanced CS Club at SJAM 2016-17.
+Materials for ROOM B CS Club at SJAM 2016-17.